Are you embarrassed by your unappealing in your smile? Do you have damaged or brittle teeth? Then, dentures could be the only option for you.

 1- Complete prosthesis

 Complete dentures are custom-fit removable teeth and gums that replace your entire set of teeth.
-The best thing is that this type improves the pressure of your bite so that you can eat all your favorite foods again.
+The best thing is that this type improves your bite pressure so you can eat all your favorite foods again.

-- The elderly are the most common candidates for complete Type.
+• Older people are the most common candidates for complete type.
 Lack of teeth is the most common reason for this.

 2- Partial Dentures

-You can remove them whenever needed, and their replacement is quick and uncomplicated.
-The ideal candidates for a partial type are people that can’t obtain dental bridges.
+You can remove them whenever needed; their replacement is quick and uncomplicated.
+The ideal candidates for a partial type are people who can’t obtain dental bridges.

 The Procedure

-The dentist will make an impression of your gums to create a customized one.
+The dentist will make an impression on your gums to create a customized one.

 Your customized prosthesis will only be fitted once your gums are completely healed.
 Your gums will naturally diminish while healing from tooth loss.
 Your healing period can take anywhere from 6 – 12 months.